PrefectHQ/actions-prefect-deploy/README.md

 ## Details

-A Github Action to deploy one or more Prefect deployments via [Prefect Projects](https://docs.prefect.io/latest/concepts/projects/#projects).
-Note - all configuration must be defined in your `prefect.yaml`, which will be infered at run time; this means you **cannot** pass any additional CLI arguments.
+A Github Action to deploy one or more Prefect deployments with a [`prefect.yaml` file](https://docs.prefect.io/latest/guides/prefect-deploy/)).
+Note - all configuration must be defined in your `prefect.yaml` file, which will be inferred at run time.
+This means you **cannot** pass any additional CLI arguments.
 For example, your `prefect.yaml` should have the following configuration in place:
 ```yaml
 deployments:
   - name: Simple